Thursday, June 5th, 2025

 “Working together to better nourish and protect the planet.”

-Lesaffre Group, Marcq-en-Barœul, France
+Lesaffre, Marcq-en-Barœul, France

 Parent Company of Lesaffre North America, Milwaukee, Wisconsin, USA

-Parent Company of Envera, West Chester, Pennsylvania, USA
+Envera, West Chester, Pennsylvania, a Lesaffre company

 Previous Fête Honorees